-This strategy is particularly used when learning new words or a foreign language.
+This revision strategy is particularly used when learning new words or a foreign language.
 It involves using a keyword to represent the new term.
 Research does not support the effectiveness of this technique.

 Paraphrasing the most important ideas in a text can help to learn.
 However, this technique only works after students are properly trained in how to write summaries.
 Dunlosky suggests that this need for extensive training - which usually does not happen - reduces the applicability of the technique and that other less-demanding strategies should be chosen instead.

 Despite its popularity, Dunlosky reports performance after reading and highlighting is not better than performance after reading only.